Alice Walker: Accusations of antisemitism and praise for David Icke

 In 2018, an interviewer from The New York Times Book Review asked Walker "What books are on your nightstand?"
 She listed Icke's And the Truth Shall Set You Free, a book promoting an antisemitic conspiracy theory which draws on The Protocols of the Elders of Zion and questions the Holocaust.
 Walker said: "In Icke's books there is the whole of existence, on this planet and several others, to think about.
 A curious person's dream come true."
 The publication of the interview in the "By the Book" weekly column generated significant criticism of Walker and the New York Times Book Review.
-The Review was criticized both for publishing the interview at all and for failing to contextualize And the Truth Shall Set You Free as an antisemitic work.
+The Review was criticized for publishing the interview as well as for failing to contextualize And the Truth Shall Set You Free as an antisemitic work.
 Walker defended her admiration for Icke and his book, saying: "I do not believe he is anti-Semitic or anti-Jewish".
 Walker argued that any "attempt to smear David Icke, and by association, me, is really an effort to dampen the effect of our speaking out in support of the people of Palestine".
 Following the controversy Roxane Gay argued that "Alice Walker has been anti-Semitic for years".
 The NYT released a statement that the contents of the interview "do not imply an endorsement by Times editors".

 In 2019, Ayanna Pressley disavowed antisemitism after an uproar ensued following her tweeting of an Alice Walker quote.
 She tweeted "I fully condemn and denounce anti-Semitism, prejudice and bigotry in all their forms – and the hateful actions they embolden" and said she had been unaware of Walker's statements on the issue.

-In 2020, after learning about Walker's support of anti-Semitism, the host of the New York Times podcast Sugar Calling described herself as "mortified" for having hosted Walker on her show and she also said: "If I'd known, I wouldn't have asked Alice Walker to be on the show."
+In 2020, after learning about Walker's perceived support of anti-Semitism, the host of the New York Times podcast Sugar Calling described herself as "mortified" for having hosted Walker on her show and she also said: "If I'd known, I wouldn't have asked Alice Walker to be on the show."

 In April 2022, Gayle King of CBS News was criticized for interviewing Walker without challenging her anti-Semitic writings.
 After the interview, King released a statement, saying: "These are not only legitimate questions, they are mandatory questions.
 I certainly would have asked her about the criticisms, if I had been aware of them before the interview with Ms. Walker."

 In 2022, Walker was disinvited from the Bay Area Book Festival due to what the organizers referred to as her "endorsement of anti-Semitic conspiracy theorist David Icke".
+An invitation for Walker to speak at San Diego Community College District was upheld despite opposition from community groups with the organizers citing their belief in free speech.
+Walker dismissed the criticism as "a ploy to shut down my webpage blog: alicewalkersgarden.com."